Last updated by Keith Beegan

-Can I use my GSM phone while travelling outside the US?
+8. Can I use my GSM phone while traveling outside the US?

-Lucky you travelling the world.
-You have two options when travelling abroad:
+Lucky you traveling the world.
+You have two options when going abroad:

 - Keep your Ting sim in the phone and use roaming services.
 We don't recommend this option because roaming surcharges apply when using voice, text or data.

 - Pick up a local sim and pop it into your unlocked GSM phone.
-You will have a different phone number while travelling but you'll save a lot of money.
+You will have a different phone number while traveling but you'll save a lot of money.

-Is visual voicemail available on my GSM phone?
+10. Is Visual Voicemail available on my GSM phone?

-If you have an iPhone 5 or later and are able to update to iOS 10, you can get visual voicemail, though it can take up to 24 hours to enable once you've updated.
+If you have an iPhone 5 or later and can update to iOS 10, you can get Visual Voicemail, though it can take up to 24 hours to enable once you've updated.

-Visual voicemail is not directly supported on GSM Android, but there are a number of third party Apps in the Google Play store.
+Visual Voicemail is not directly supported on GSM Android, but there are some third-party Apps in the Google Play store.

-Is caller ID available on my GSM phone?
+11. Is Caller ID available on my GSM phone?